corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/configure-nodeconf.md

 [INFO] 2021-05-28T16:20:27,931Z [NodeLifecycleEventsDistributor-0] flow.StartableFlowsRetriever.get - net.corda.httprpcdemo.workflows.MessageStateIssue {}
 ```

 A Swagger UI address is included in the output.
 Use this address to test the various endpoints.
 As a simple smoke test, you can use any of the `getProtocolVersion` calls.
+These calls bypass the thread pool that handles regular Corda RPCs.
+They can be processed quickly even when the pool is processing a large number of other RPCs.
 If the test is successful and HTTP-RPC is configured correctly, it will return a `200 OK` status and an integer in the response body (the actual value depends on which Corda version the node is running).
+“quick RPCs”.
+These are RPCs that are not processed by the thread-pool that handles regular Corda RPCs.
+Instead, quick RPCs bypass the thread pool allowing the node to reply relatively quickly even if it is busy processing lots of regular RPCs.

 ### Common errors